cawa-93/vite-electron-builder/README.md

 - In GitHub Action: The application is compiled for any platform and ready-to-distribute files are automatically added to the draft GitHub release.

 ### Working with dependencies

-According to [Electron's security guidelines](https://www.electronjs.org/docs/tutorial/security#2-do-not-enable-nodejs-integration-for-remote-content), Node.js integration is disabled for remote content.
-This means that **you cannot call any Node.js api in the `packages/renderer` directly**.

-But **you can still use the imports in the source code**.
+There is one important nuance when working with dependencies.

-The fact is that Vite analyze your code, finds all the imported dependencies, applies tree shaking, optimization to them and bundle them inside the output source files.
+On build stage Vite analyze your code, finds all the imported dependencies, applies tree shaking, optimization and **bundle them inside the output source files**.
 So when you write something like that:
 ```ts
 // source.ts
 import {createApp} from 'vue'